 - Bentley Flying Spur W12 (S)

-Track: Pictures taken on or around a racetrack will not be accepted.
+Pictures taken on or around a racetrack will not be accepted.
 This includes the track parking lot and acces roads to the track.
-For large events we also do not accept spots of cars driving towards the event, even when these cars are on public roads.
-There is a acceptation for the spots around the Nürburgring.
+For large events we also do not accept spots of cars driving towards the event through access roads, even when these cars are on public roads.
+If there's a major event there's also an upload ban of spots for the entire city.
+There is an exception for the spots around the Nürburgring, see below.

-Event: Spots from events/meetings or acces routes to these events/meetings cannot be uploaded.
-It is useless to upload spots of cars that are on their way to an event and are on a access road to the event (such as Supercar Sunday in Assen).
+Spots from events/meetings or acces routes to these events/meetings can't be uploaded.
+It is useless to upload spots of cars that are on their way to an event and are on an access road to the event (such as Supercar Sunday in Assen).
 These images can be sent to firstname.lastname@example.org, we may use them for a frontpage article.
 We reserve the right to delete any spots if we suspect this rule is being violated.

-For big cities we have a special ‘high frequency’ policy.
+For big cities we have a special ‘big city’ policy.
 Because large cities usually attract a higher density of supercars we expect you to take good photos.
 Every day we get hundreds of spots and we don’t want to disadvantage those who put a lot of work into taking and processing the photos.
 We also strongly discourage ‘camping’ on one busy street and uploading many monotonous photos.
 This also goes for highway spots.
 If you systematically upload the exact same type of photos (a car driving on the highway where all angles are identical) then we may remove your spot under the ‘quality’ tag.
 We can also remove photos if you're camping at a busy street in a big city and your photos are all one front and one rear, but five times, where the car moves inches per photo.
+Has your spot been removed and do you think the quality is awesome?
+That's great, but in the end we make the final decision.
 You can email your questions to email@example.com.

 - The track(s) itself.